kid551/kid551.github.io/_posts/2017-03-21-MySqlCSharp-Dev.md

 ### Add 'Copy&Paste' feature for DataGridView Cells

-In order to add this feature, you only need to add the 'KeyDown' event for the windows form.
-You can double click the 'Key -> KeyDown' section under the form's Properties part.
+In order to add this feature, you need to

+- add the `KeyDown` event for the windows form.
+You can double click the `Key -> KeyDown` section under the form's Properties part.
+- change the `KeyPreview` property of this form as `true`.

 Finally, add the simple code below can make it work: